-“Ours is not to know,” wrote Elie Wiesel, “But to understand.”
+“Ours is not to know,” wrote Elie Wiesel on limits of human suffering and the absolute darkness of humanity, “But to understand.”

 For years, scientists believed elephants incapable of using tools.
 The pachyderms failed the same out-of-reach banana test, leaving the stick alone.
 Their failure could not be attributed to an inability to lift objects from a flat surface, because elephants are ground dwellers and pick up items all the time, sometimes tiny ones.
 Researchers concluded that they just didn’t get the problem.
 It occurred to no one that perhaps we, the investigators, didn’t get the elephant.

 In contrast to the primate’s hand, the elephant’s grasping organ is also its nose.
 Elephants use their trunks not only to reach food but also to sniff and touch it.
 With their unparalleled sense of smell, these animals know exactly what they are going for.
 But picking up a stick blocks their nasal passages.
 Even when they bring the stick close to the food, it impedes their feeling and smelling it.
 It is like sending a blindfolded child out on an Easter egg hunt.